containernetworking/cni/README.md

 ## What might CNI do in the future?

-CNI currently covers a wide range of needs for network configuration due to it simple model and API.
+CNI currently covers a wide range of needs for network configuration due to its simple model and API.
 However, in the future CNI might want to branch out into other directions:

 - Dynamic updates to existing network configuration
 - Dynamic policies for network bandwidth and firewall rules

-If these topics of are interest, please contact the team via the mailing list or IRC and find some like-minded people in the community to put a proposal together.
+If these topics are of interest, please contact the team via the mailing list or IRC and find some like-minded people in the community to put a proposal together.

 ## Contact